 The Canadian Bar Association - British Columbia Branch ("the Association") is a branch of the Canadian Bar Association, a professional organization, which was formed in 1896 and incorporated under a Special Act of Parliament in 1921.
+The Association is a not-for-profit organization under the Income Tax Act (Canada) and is accordingly exempt from income taxes.

 The mission of the Association is: